 - Research project

-Design-Technology Co-optimization techniques for enablement of MRAM-based Machine Learning hardware
+System-Technology Co-optimization for enablement of MRAM-based Machine Learning

 - Project supervisor